Introduction to Model-Based Derivative-Free Optimization: Introduction

-for some small $h>0$, where $\be_i\in\R^n$ is the $i$-th coordinate vector.
-To evaluate a full gradient $\grad f(\bx)$, we would need to evaluate $f$ at $\bx$ and $\bx+h\be_i$ for all $i=1,\ldots,n$ (i.e.~$n+1$ evaluations of $f$).
+for some small $h>0$, where $\be_i\in\R^n$ is the $i$-th coordinate vector.\footnote{If $f$ can be extended to complex-valued inputs, the \emph{complex step} approximation $\frac{\partial f}{\partial x_i}(\bx) \approx \operatorname{Im}(f(\bx+h\be_i))/h$ can be used \cite{Squire1998}.
+This is less susceptible than \eqref{eq_fin_diff_example} to rounding errors when $h$ is very small.} To evaluate a full gradient $\grad f(\bx)$, we would need to evaluate $f$ at $\bx$ and $\bx+h\be_i$ for all $i=1,\ldots,n$ (i.e.~$n+1$ evaluations of $f$).
 This only requires the ability to evaluate $f$, but is only an approximation. \end{description} In most circumstances, at least one of these three approaches can be successfully used without significant effort.
 DFO methods are useful in the situations where none of these approaches are possible or practical.
-This typically is in situations where at least two of the following apply: \begin{description} \item[Black box] That is, the underlying mathematical structure of $f$ is not available.
+This typically is in situations where at least two of the following apply: \begin{description} \item[\minorrev{Black-box}] That is, the underlying mathematical structure of $f$ is not available.
 This could be because the details are unknown (e.g.~legacy or proprietary software is used) or a situation where a clear mathematical description does not exist (e.g.~results of a real-world experiment).
 This immediately rules out both explicit calculation and automatic differentiation. \item[Expensive to evaluate] If computing $\bx\mapsto f(\bx)$ is costly to evaluate---whether that cost is time, effort or money---then any algorithms relying on many evaluations of $f$ are likely to be impractical.
 Finite differencing requires at least $n+1$ evaluations of $f$ at each iteration, and so may not be suitable in this case. \item[Noisy] In essence, this means that evaluating $f$ at nearby inputs leads to non-negligible differences in outputs.
 This noise may be deterministic or stochastic, depending on whether evaluating $f$ repeatedly at the same point gives the same result or not.
 This would usually not refer to rounding errors, but more significant differences such as the results of a Monte Carlo simulation.
 Here, finite differencing cannot be used without significant care, as it relies on comparing function values at nearby points. \end{description} A large survey of practical examples where these situations arise and DFO methods are useful is \cite{Alarie2021}.
 However, some specific examples include the following.

 \begin{example}[Calibrating Climate Models \cite{Tett2022}] In many areas of science, mathematical models of real-world phenomena are constructed to help predict outcomes and make decisions.
 Often, these models have parameters (e.g.~coefficients of different terms in a differential equation) that cannot be directly measured, and instead must be calibrated using indirect measurements.
 This most commonly leads to least-squares minimization problems